distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## Why prediction-market positions require rebalancing

 An ordinary prediction-market position can approximate the hedge by fixing a payment for one outcome.
 After observing a `$10,000` event spread in the conditional markets, a holder of one Bitcoin could short `10,000` outcome-A claims or buy `10,000` outcome-B claims, assuming each claim pays `$1`.
-These alternatives differ only by a payment that is the same under both outcomes, so splitting the hedge between them is unnecessary.
-The problem is that the number of claims remains fixed while the estimated impact can change.

-Suppose the position is sized for a `$10,000` event spread.
-If new information later raises the spread to `$20,000`, the original position covers only half of the exposure.
-The holder must trade again at the new outcome-claim prices.
-This becomes costly or unreliable when outcome probabilities move materially before the impact estimate changes, or when the impact changes too suddenly to rebalance before resolution.
+The required number of claims changes with the impact estimate, not with outcome probability alone.
+If the position remains sized for a `$10,000` spread after the estimate rises to `$20,000`, it leaves `$10,000` of residual outcome exposure.
+This difference between the current exposure and the fixed hedge amount is the hedge's rebalancing basis.

+Probability changes while the impact estimate remains stable require no rebalance and create no such basis.
+Impact changes at a stable probability can be corrected at roughly unchanged prediction-market prices, so the basis can be kept small at little cost apart from spreads, fees, and the delay before the trade.
+The prediction-market substitute becomes less effective when the impact estimate and outcome probability change together: the required hedge amount changes while the price of correcting it also changes.
+Its rebalancing cost and risk therefore depend on impact turnover and how strongly impact changes coincide with probability changes.

-This approach is adequate when impact volatility is small, or when most uncertainty about the impact is resolved within a short final interval in which the hedge can be resized once.
-Impact estimates can instead remain volatile when an election's expected policy consequences change with projected governing margins, a court case's expected remedy changes during proceedings, or analysis of a protocol proposal reveals a bug or previously missed economic interaction.
+This approach is adequate when impact volatility is small, or when material impact revisions occur during periods of low probability volatility.
+Concentrating most impact uncertainty in a short final interval helps only if probability is also stable during that interval and the holder has time to resize the hedge.
+A revision too close to resolution is the same basis problem with too little time to correct it.
+Impact estimates can remain volatile when an election's expected policy consequences change with projected governing margins, a court case's expected remedy changes during proceedings, or analysis of a protocol proposal reveals a bug or previously missed economic interaction.

-An impact-indexed contract adjusts its terminal payment with the spread, avoiding repeated rebalancing and the risk that a sudden revision leaves the holder underhedged.
+An impact-indexed contract removes this rebalancing basis at settlement by adjusting its payment with the spread.
 It also gives speculators a direct way to profit from forecasting the impact estimate, allowing them to supply the other side of trades demanded by hedgers.

 ## Why ordinary conditional futures do not provide this exposure